harshithgowda16/apim-lab/apim-lab/gs/gs.md

    ![08](media/environment-new-ui.png)

-    > You will see the DeploymentID value on **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.
+    > You will see the DeploymentID value on **Environment** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

 ## Login to Azure Portal